|

 I was glad when they said to me,

-"Let us go to the House1 of YAHUEH.2"
+Let us go to the House1 of Yehuah.2

 Our feet were standing

-Within your*3 gates4, Jerusalem--
+Within your*3 gates,4 Jerusalem,

-Jerusalem!--the one built as a city
+In the section of Jerusalem built as a city ⇩

-That was joined together with her,5
+That was joined together with her.5

-That there the tribes might go up,6
+For there the tribes have gone up,6

-The tribes of YAH,7
+The tribes of Yah,7

-To the name of YAHUEH.
+To the name of Yehuah.

 For there were placed